bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1-what-is-sound.md

 A lot of times when sound is described, a graph of a sound wave is shown.
 The term analog may pop up.
 The sine function is discussed … wasn’t that about angles of a triangle?
 We are told sound is simply changes in pressure.
 This all is somehow represented in digital form as 0s and 1s.
 What does all of this mean?
 How can looking at a sine graph help me understand and describe the sound of a saxophone versus a laughing baby?
 I want to present these concepts through the eyes of a true beginner.
 I hope to achieve this by asking questions of a beginner.

 ### What is Sound?
 In attempting to understand sound, it’s important to separate ourselves from the experience of hearing because it is different from what sound is at it’s core.
+Why would I want to put aside the notion of hearing?
+That seems pretty important in understanding sound.
+The reason for this distinction is that the term "sound" actually refers to two things <sup>[[1]](#communication-acoustics)</sup>:
+1. The physical phenonenom
+1. The perception

-Our hearing of sound is merely an interpretation our body performs for us of a specific kind of physical event.
+Our hearing of sound is merely an interpretation our body performs for us of a physical event.
 We often call these physical events signals.
-At a high level, the following occurs [wiki-perception]:
+At a high level, the following occurs <sup>[[2]](#wiki-perception)</sup>:
 1. Our ears receive information (signals)
 1. Our body interprets this information (our nervous system)
 1. Our senses are stimulated (we hear it via our sensory system)